Rick Dalpos

 Rick Dalpos (born April 25, 1957) is an American professional golfer who played on the PGA Tour and the Nationwide Tour.

+Professional career

-Dalpos joined the PGA Tour in 1983 and played on Tour until 1989 with little success.
+In 1983, Dalpos joined the PGA Tour and played on Tour until 1989 with little success.
 His best finish during those years was when he finished in a tie for tenth in the 1987 Los Angeles Open.
-He joined the Nationwide Tour in 1990 and enjoyed more success, recording four top-10 finishes.
+He joined the Ben Hogan Tour in 1990 and enjoyed more success, recording four top-10 finishes.

 In 1991, he picked up his first win on Tour at the Ben Hogan Greater Ozarks Open.
 He picked up his second win the following year at the Ben Hogan Pensacola Open.
 That win helped him finish 8th on the money list which earned him his PGA Tour card for 1993.
 He struggled on Tour and then played sporadically on the Nationwide Tour for three years.
 He has attempted to qualifying for the Champions Tour but has been unsuccessful.